Hablamos Español Insurance Companies We Work With

 Coverage pays the proven loss

 Business income and rental value coverage replaces the income a building was producing and the expenses that continue when a covered loss makes it unusable.
-But it pays the proven loss, not an estimate, which means the rent roll, the leases, and the financial records are the claim.
+But it generally pays the proven loss, not an estimate, which means the rent roll, the leases, and the financial records are the claim.
 Owners who recover fully are the ones whose documentation tells a clear, supportable story of what the building earned.

 The period of restoration is the clock